 - Decreased range of motion

-- Enlarged, bony or out-of-joint appearance of the joint at the base of your thumb
+- Enlarged or bony appearance of the joint at the base of your thumb

 When to see a doctor

-In a normal basal joint, cartilage covers the ends of the bones — acting as a cushion and allowing bones to glide smoothly against each other.
-With thumb arthritis, the cartilage that covers the ends of the bones deteriorates and its smooth surface roughens.
+In a normal thumb joint, cartilage covers the ends of the bones — acting as a cushion and allowing the bones to glide smoothly against each other.
+With thumb arthritis, the cartilage that covers the ends of the bones deteriorates, and its smooth surface roughens.
 The bones then rub against each other, resulting in friction and joint damage.

-The damage to the joint may result in growth of new bone along the sides of the existing bone (bone spurs), which can produce noticeable lumps on your thumb joint.
+The damage to the joint might result in growth of new bone along the sides of the existing bone (bone spurs), which can produce noticeable lumps on your thumb joint.

-These factors may increase your risk of thumb arthritis:
+Factors that can increase your risk of thumb arthritis include:

-- Having certain hereditary conditions, including joint ligament laxity and malformed joints
+- Certain hereditary conditions, such as joint ligament laxity and malformed joints.

-- Experiencing injuries to your basal joint, such as fractures and sprains
+- Injuries to your thumb joint, such as fractures and sprains.

-- Performing certain activities and jobs that put high stress on this joint
+- Activities and jobs that put high stress on the thumb joint.

 What you can do